Renewable fuels

 Renewable fuels lamba AF

-The first hydrogen combustion engines are running in the laboratory as a replacement for the diesel engine for generators.
-NPS Driven expects to market them in 2024 as the first option to use hydrogen as an alternative to diesel.
-This application is quickly feasible because generators operate in a limited energy spectrum: the speed and load only experience limited peaks and troughs.
+The first hydrogen combustion engines are running in the laboratory and the first field test will be running early 2025.
+NPS Driven expects to market them late 2025 as a replacement for the diesel engines for generators.
+This application is quickly feasible because generators operate in a limited spectrum at a constant engine speed.

 These innovations are in the spotlight worldwide, and NPS Driven is determined to remain firmly at the forefront.